—

 “You knock that off.”
 The Wild Mask growled, gripping the side of the tower for leverage as he forcefully pulled Odgu back to his feet.
 “Becoming paste doesn’t make up for anything.”

 “You know nothing of redemption.”
 Odgu gingerly held the crumpled wing with two of his hands.
 “The blood of Pakka is on my hands, along with the two hundred killed by that beast.
 And now that boy of yours, he too is gone.”
-His glossy crimson eyes glowed into the slits in the metal mask.
-“What else must I harm before my death can serve as redemption?”
+His glossy crimson eyes glowed into the slits of the metal mask.
+“Who else must I harm before my death can serve as redemption?”

 “I can’t offer you an end to the grief.”
-He extended an extremely sad attempt at an origami mask.
-“Nor can I offer any kind of trust on behalf of the Wild Masks.
-But I can give you the only thing which, beyond painful memories and great regret, was the only thing Corey left for us.”
+Tone finally met Odgu’s bulbous eyes with a light behind the cold steel he wore, his extended hand offering an extremely sad attempt at an origami mask.
+“But I can give you the one thing Corey left for us.”

-Odgu slowly extended his inhuman hand to meet the paper mask, but paused as the world below him turned to blood.
+Odgu slowly reached his inhuman hand to meet the paper mask, but paused as the world below him turned to blood.
 Both watchers atop the tower turned to face the fiery sea of light which poured across the city, with each and every sign and billboard losing their original messaging to make room for the alternating kanji and lettering which read, in both Japanese and English:

 REN FUKUSHI IS